National Provincial Bank: Interwar period and later developments

-National Westminster Bank
+Merger and legacy

-The merger of National Provincial and Westminster Bank in 1968, surprised the British public and banking community "as it was still widely assumed...that any merger among the 'Big Five' would not be permitted."
+The merger of National Provincial and Westminster Bank, announced in 1968, surprised the British public and banking community "as it was still widely assumed...that any merger among the 'Big Five' would not be permitted."
 Nevertheless, the financial authorities did permit the merger and a new company, National Westminster Bank, was formed to acquire the share capital of the two constituent banks.
 The statutory process of integration was completed in 1969 and the new company opened for business on 1 January 1970.
 The enlarged entity now had a network of 3,600 branches.

-The District Bank, National Provincial and Westminster Bank were fully integrated in the new firm's structure, while Coutts & Co., Ulster Bank (a 1917 Westminster acquisition) and the Isle of Man Bank continued as separate operations.
+The National Provincial Bank, District Bank, and Westminster Bank were fully integrated in the new firm's structure, while Coutts, Ulster Bank (a 1917 Westminster acquisition), and the Isle of Man Bank continued as separate operations.
 Duncan Stirling, chairman of Westminster Bank, became first chairman and each bank provided a joint chief executive.
 In 1969, David Robarts, former chairman of National Provincial, assumed Stirling's position.

+Following the merger, the National Provincial Bank continued to exist as a dormant non-trading company until 2016, when it was voluntarily struck off the register and dissolved.